kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Troubleshooting
 ===============
-(1) Do not change the file structure of the mod.
-If you do, you'll need to troubleshoot problems you encounter yourself.
-(2) Allow the game to log events to a text file by adding "-debug all -logfile debug.log" to its launch parameters.
+1. Allow the game to log events to a text file by adding "-debug all -logfile debug.log" to its launch parameters.
-(3) Enable the mod-specific Debug Log in the mod's Extension Options.
+2. If an Extension Options entry exists for the mod, enable the mod-specific Debug Log.
-(4) Play for long enough for the mod to log its events.
+3. Play for long enough for the mod to log its events.
+Or force the error that you are experiencing.
-(5) Send me (at kuertee@gmail.com) the log found in My Documents\Egosoft\X4\(your player-specific number)\debug.log.
+4. Send me (at kuertee@gmail.com) the log found in My Documents\Egosoft\X4\(your player-specific number)\debug.log.

 Credits
 =======